 Want to know more about your hosts?
 (Meet the People - Trine Lyrek)

-After meeting up with your guides, you will receive a briefing and instructions on how to harness your dogs for your dog-sledding adventure.
-When you’re ready you pull up the snow hook and mush your team following your guide into the forest and mountains for a glorious exploration of the nature.
+After meeting up with your guides, you will receive a briefing and instructions on how to harness your dogs for your full day dog-sledding adventure.
+When you’re ready, you pull up your snow hook and mush your team following your guide into the forest and mountains for a glorious exploration of the nature.
 A delicious homemade lunch is served during the day.

 Day 3 - Optional Activities followed by dinner at Sorrisniva Igloo Hotel

 At 1700 you will transfer from Stengelsen Lodge to Sorrisniva Igloo Hotel for a guided tour of Arctic Norway’s first ice hotel and its beautiful public rooms with ice sculptures, ice-bar and ice-chapel.
 Dinner is served in Restaurant Laksestua, a beautiful wooden building shaped like a Sami lavvo with a huge open fireplace at its centre.
 Here you have the opportunity to meet up with other travellers in Arcitc Norway and swap experiences.
-Of course, you could always join some of them for a little further adventure...why not take an evening Northern Lights snowmobile safari from the Igloo Hotel prior to dinner?
-See Optional Activities for details.
-Return to the lodge after dinner or why not stay and spend the night in your very own Igloo room?
+Of course, you could always join some of them for a little further adventure...why not take an evening Northern Lights snowmobile safari from the Igloo Hotel before dinner, or perhaps spend the night in your very own Igloo room?
 No problem - see the Excursions tab for more details on how we can arrange this for you.